 Randsburg is located on the west side of U.S. Route 395 between Kramer Junction to the south and Ridgecrest to the north.

-Besides the two inns in town, there are motels in nearby Ridgecrest, as well as a couple of campgrounds within a short driving distance that includes Walker Pass Campground and Red Rock Canyon Sate Park.
+Besides the two inns in town, there are motels in nearby Ridgecrest, as well as a couple of campgrounds within a short driving distance that includes Walker Pass Campground and Red Rock Canyon State Park.

 Because there are numerous ghost towns, OHV areas, and wilderness lands surrounding the region, including Johannesburg and Red Mountain, Randsburg is the perfect outdoor recreation paradise.
 Next time you take a trip to Mammoth Lakes, take the time to visit the living ghost town.